Partial Consistency with Sparse Incidental Parameters: Model and Method

-The penalty function $p_{\lambda}$ can be the soft ($L_{1}$ or LASSO), hard, SCAD or a general folded concave penalty function \citep{Fan2001}.
-When the penalty function is $L_1$, the loss function is a convex function and thus local minimizers are global.
-To simplify the discussion on the globalness of the minimizer we next consider only the soft penalty function, that is, $p_{\lambda}(|\mu_{i}|) = 2\lambda|\mu_{i}|$.
-However, with the hard or SCAD penalty function, similar theoretical results can be derived and the only difference is that the penalized estimator is interpreted as a local minimizer.
+The penalty function $p_{\lambda}$ can be the soft (i.e. $L_{1}$ or LASSO), hard, SCAD or a general folded concave penalty function \citep{Fan2001a}.
+For simplicity, we next consider only the soft penalty function, that is, $p_{\lambda}(|\mu_{i}|) = 2\lambda|\mu_{i}|$.
+The cases with the hard and SCAD penalties can be considered in a similar way.